Free shipping throughout Europe

 UV reaction

-Burns quickly, tans lightly
+Burns quickly, tans lightly or barely at all

 Type III